olc-techsupport/Education-Climate-Resiliency-Digital-Sovereignty/README.md

 jupyter lab
 ```

 Open [readiness](onboarding/00_readiness_check.ipynb), then the chosen track.
-The core environment supports all three tracks.
-Installation requires internet; the prepared-data activities run offline afterward.
-The optional data-refresh script requires internet and should be run by instructors before an event, not by every learner.
+The optional data-refresh script should be run by instructors before an event.

 The included snapshots have a dated [manifest](data/sample_or_fallback/manifest.json).
 Run `python scripts/verify_snapshots.py` before class.
 These are historical source snapshots, not current conditions.
-Never replace missing observations with zero.

 ## Learning and OLC NIFA alignment

 The activities support environmental data literacy, experiential learning, instructor capacity and responsible stewardship.
 [Alignment and assessment](guides/alignment_and_assessment.md) maps learning aims to activities and evidence.
-This is a proposed curriculum mapping; OLC must map it to the actual approved award objectives.
+This is a proposed curriculum mapping that needs review and approval by OLC.

 Students prepare a [seven-question final presentation](guides/final_presentation.md) about their question, learning, created or attempted work, uncertainty, future projects, potential beneficiaries and reviewers.
 Any visualizations should include source, place, period and meaning.
 Keep the practical [stewardship record](templates/stewardship_record.md) in agreed class storage.
 No culturally sensitive knowledge is required to complete the lesson.
 Cultural reflection prompts should use locally selected framing and can be replaced or declined.